cssninjaStudio/tairo/.demo/content/documentation/60.reference/2.advanced/apexcharts.md

 Tairo ships with the Apexcharts data visualization library customized for Vue and Nuxt.
 Use the component to render charts and graphs.

-:::doc-message{variant="muted" icon="mdi:vuejs"}
+:::doc-info{title="Optional dependency" icon="logos:vue"}
-This component uses the [vue3-apexcharts](https://github.com/apexcharts/vue3-apexcharts) library.
+This component uses the [vue3-apexcharts](https://github.com/apexcharts/vue3-apexcharts) library, which is a wrapper for the [ApexCharts](https://apexcharts.com/) library.
+We also provide chart styles for dark mode support.
 :::

 ::doc-component-demo